 - Withdrawal symptoms upon ceased use.

 Lyrica withdrawal can be severe when left untreated.
 At Allure Detox, we specialize in treating prescription drug withdrawal of all severities – regardless of how long you have been abusing Lyrica, seeking professional medical detox services will be a necessary first step on the lifelong road to recovery.

 Lyrica Withdrawal Symptoms

-Because Lyrica is a relatively new medication, the symptoms of withdrawal associated with this specific drug have not yet been well-documented.
+Because Lyrica is a relatively new medication, the symptoms of withdrawal associated with this specific drug have not yet been completed.
 However, some signs of withdrawal have been documented.
 These symptoms will almost inevitably occur when an individual taking Lyrica other than as prescribed for any length of time abruptly ceases use.

 The withdrawal symptoms associated with Lyrica include: